Last modified: Aug 13, 2024

 BMW i7 with powered doors control

-This is a feature that allows the door to be opened or closed by waving a foot under the bumper or sill of the car, without touching anything.
+This feature allows the door to be opened or closed by waving a foot under the bumper or sill of the car, without touching anything.
 It is useful when carrying items or having dirty hands.
 Available on rear trunk or liftgate.

 Most sold EVs globaly